- What is weight?

 A guide on weight and mass for interplanetary travelers

-g changes, and so the relationship between mass and weight.
+g changes, and so changes the relationship between mass and weight.
 This makes it impractical to talk about weight in units of mass (from lbs to kg, through grams and stones) and we need to be more careful about the technicalities.
 Let's see how this happens.

 In practical terms, this all means that even though the mass of one body doesn't change on various planets, the weight does.
 So if you would like to keep talking about weight in kilograms, you will need to specify also the

 g is the same all the time, but a new effect comes into play - buoyancy.
 It is a force that liquid exerts upwards on a body inside of it, so it counteracts the gravitational force (weight).
-You can learn more about the buoyancy and its properties in our buoyancy calculator.
+You can learn more about buoyancy and its properties in our buoyancy calculator.
 You probably already know this phenomenon under the name of Archimedes principle and the story on how he helped the king recognize a counterfeit golden crown just with water.

 The weight of the human body: a brief overview

-From beauty to the health aspects, weight and body weight is something that matters most of us.
+From beauty to the health aspects, weight and body weight is something that matters to most of us.
 It is such a broad topic that it would take several days worth of reading to cover it exhaustively.
 Nonetheless, since you are already here and this topic might matter a lot to you, we would like to mention some key points.
-We are confident that you can find very helpful information in our health Calculators and sports section.
+We are confident that you can find very helpful information in our Health Calculators and the sports section.

-As a rule of thumb, more activity and a healthy diet are always good for your health.
+As a rule of thumb, more exercise and a healthy diet are always good for your health.
 Commuting by bike is very healthy for you and for the environment as you can see using our car vs. bike comparison tool.
 Walking is also advisable, but by far, the best thing you can do for your health is quit smoking.
 We provide you with some help with our smoking recovery calculator that will show you how much longer you will live after making the change.

 Does body weight really matter for your health?

 What is the connection between body weight and health?
 There are several indicators that can help you get an idea of whether you should be concerned about your health or not.
-One of the most common is the BMI indicator which gives healthy and unhealthy ranges for the body weight with respect to height.
+One of the most common is the BMI indicator which gives healthy and unhealthy ranges for body weight with respect to height.
 Alternatively, you can learn more about your "ideal weight" using our ideal weight calculator.

 How to lose weight in a healthy manner?

 On the other side of how to lose weight, we have exercising, which not only helps you lose weight but also make you healthier overall.
-For the weight loss, there are two approaches to exercising: steady state cardio and High-Intensity Interval training (HIIT).
+As a means of weight loss, there are two approaches to exercising: steady state cardio and High-Intensity Interval training (HIIT).
 Steady state cardio helps you burn more calories overall as well as make your body slimmer in the long run.
 These exercises include walking, running for weight loss and cycling for weight loss.
 Heck!
-You can even start catching pokemon if you're still into that.
+You can even start catching Pokemon if you're still into that.
 These types of exercises are typically long and low-intensity efforts that help your body burn more fat than it would normally.
 A great example (and a huge milestone for those looking for a challenge), is the marathon, about which you can learn more in our marathon pace calculator.